-The North Carolina NCEXTEND1 Alternate Assessments of Reading and Mathematics at grades three through eight, science at grades five and eight, English II, NC Math 1, and biology at grade ten and grade eleven are designed for students with the most significant cognitive disabilities.
+The NCEXTEND1 alternate assessments of reading and mathematics at grades three through eight, science at grades five and eight, English II, NC Math 1, and biology at grades ten and eleven are designed for students with the most significant cognitive disabilities.
 The assessment process requires students to complete grade-level, multiple-choice questions.
-The NCEXTEND1 Alternate Assessment questions measure the content standards specified in the North Carolina Extended Content Standards for reading and mathematics and the North Carolina Essential Standards for science.
+The NCEXTEND1 alternate assessment questions measure the content standards specified in the North Carolina Extended Content Standards for reading and mathematics and the North Carolina Essential Standards for science.

-To determine the eligibility of students that can participate in the NCEXTEND1 Alternate Assessments, the following requirements must be met:
+To determine the eligibility of students that can participate in the NCEXTEND1 alternate assessments, the following requirements must be met:

-- The student must have a current Individualized Education Program (IEP). - The student must have a significant cognitive disability: - The student's disability significantly impacts cognitive functioning and adaptive behaviors, defined as those skills which are essential for someone to live and function independently. - o The student requires extensive and repeated individualized instruction and support to make meaningful gains. - o The student uses substantially adapted materials and individualized methods of accessing information in alternative ways. - The student must be instructed using the North Carolina Extended Content Standards (i.e., reading and mathematics) and the North Carolina Extended Essential Standards (i.e., science). - The student must be enrolled in grades three through eight, ten, or eleven, according to PowerSchool.
-Only those students enrolled in grade eleven for the first time are required to take the NCEXTEND1 Alternate Assessment.
+- The student must have a current Individualized Education Program (IEP). - The student must have a significant cognitive disability: - The student's disability significantly impacts cognitive functioning and adaptive behaviors, defined as those skills which are essential for someone to live and function independently. - The student requires extensive and repeated individualized instruction and support to make meaningful gains. - The student uses adapted materials and individualized methods of accessing information in alternative ways. - The student must be instructed on the North Carolina Extended Content Standards (i.e., reading and mathematics) and the North Carolina Extended Essential Standards (i.e., science). - The student must be enrolled in grades three through eight, ten, or eleven, according to PowerSchool.
+Only those students enrolled in grade eleven for the first time are required to take the NCEXTEND1 alternate assessment.